On this page:

 Congress enacted Title I of the Atomic Energy Act of 1954, as part of President Eisenhower's Atoms for Peace program, including the clause:

-Source and special nuclear material, production facilities, and utilization facilities are affected with the public interest, and regulation by the United States of the production and utilization of atomic energy and of the facilities used in connection therewith is necessary in the national interest to assure the common defense and security and to protect the health and safety of the public.
+"Source and special nuclear material, production facilities, and utilization facilities are affected with the public interest, and regulation by the United States of the production and utilization of atomic energy and of the facilities used in connection therewith is necessary in the national interest to assure the common defense and security and to protect the health and safety of the public."

 Misuse of nuclear materials intended for peaceful purposes to create a nuclear explosive is illegal.
 The NRC regulates source material to prevent misuse, to provide for the common defense and security, and to protect the health and safety of the public.

-Source Material Regulations
+Regulations for Source Material

-The NRC regulates peaceful use of source material through licensing and oversight of licensee operations.
+The NRC regulates the peaceful use of source material through licensing and oversight of licensee operations.
 Some of the regulations that pertain to source material possession or use are shown in the following table.